Chapter 13 Bankruptcy

 - You can keep your property

-- Your debits are paid back over time
+- Your debts are paid back over time

 If you’re interested in filing for Chapter 13 Bankruptcy, contact OlsenDaines.
-We have offices located all throughout Oregon and Washington with experienced bankruptcy attorneys ready and willing to help you relief your debt.
-To schedule your free, no-obligation consultation with on our attorneys simply call us or fill out our online form!Back to Bankruptcy Attorney
+We have offices located all throughout Oregon and Washington with experienced bankruptcy attorneys ready and willing to help you relieve your debt.
+To schedule your free, no-obligation consultation with one of our attorneys simply call us or fill out our online form!Back to Bankruptcy Attorney